 Service abuse occurs when a student repeatedly calls-in "sick" at the last minute (after 7:00 a.m.), resulting in excessive (two or more) interpreter cancellations.
 Students who abuse their accommodations in this manner will have their interpreter accommodations suspended as if they hadn't shown-up for classes at all (see No-Shows, below).
 Each time this happens, interpreter accommodations will be suspended pending a meeting with the Coordinator.
 Services may become dependent on a daily phone call confirming your need for accommodations.

 No-Shows occur when an interpreter is scheduled to provide in-class services for a student who does not attend class, and has not called-in.
-Interpreters are asked to return to the ADA Services office and report the student's absence to the Coordinator.
+Interpreters are asked to return to the Disability Services office and report the student's absence to the Coordinator.
 One "grace" no-show is permitted each term.
 Every future no-show will result in a suspension of interpreter accommodations for the missed classes, and will require a meeting with the Coordinator, before services will be reinstated.
 During this meeting, we will discuss what has happened that caused you to miss class.
 The outcome of this meeting will determine if your services will be suspended or conditional.
 If your services are conditional, you may be asked to call in each morning to confirm your need for an interpreter.

 Occasionally, difficulties occur because an interpreter is unable to meet the needs of those for whom he or she is working.
 If a problem arises, the student should share her concerns with the interpreter.
 There may be a misunderstanding and a simple solution.
-If the problem cannot be solved through direct communication with the interpreter, the student should contact ADA Services immediately.
+If the problem cannot be solved through direct communication with the interpreter, the student should contact Disability Services immediately.
 We are committed to solving any problems that may arise.